-The Rotary Club of Kamloops Daybreak is disappointed to officially announce the cancellation of Kamloops Daybreak Rotary Ribfest 2020 presented by Finning Canada.
-Daybreak Rotary takes public safety and health very seriously and given the directive from Dr. Bonnie Henry, has no other option than to cancel this very popular event.
+The Rotary Club of Kamloops Daybreak is disappointed to officially announce the cancellation of Kamloops Daybreak Rotary Ribfest 2021.
+Daybreak Rotary takes public safety and health very seriously and given the uncertainty going into the summer there is no other option than to cancel this very popular event.

 To date, Ribfest has raised over $650,000 for local charities and organizations in the Kamloops community.
 Furthermore, the economic impact of the 2019 event was estimated to be over $1.7 million dollars.
 Wilkinson credits these successes to the Kamloops community.
 “The partnerships and sponsor support we have received over the years is astonishing.
 We extend our deepest thanks to everyone, and especially those who have been with us since day one.”

 In an effort to provide funding to those organizations who depend on our contributions, Daybreak Rotary will still be holding the Ribfest Raffle.
 The raffle will have an online portion, with ticket sales starting in July.